ashleydavis/typescript-template/README.md

 - Search and replace 'typescript-template' to 'your-module-name' across the entire repo
 - Install your own custom dependencies
 - Add your custom code.
-- Add to Github or Bitbucket (private git repos work with 'npm install')
+- Add to your own Github or Bitbucket repo (you can npm install from a Git repo!
+Even a private one!)
-- Publish to npm using `npm publish`.
+- If necessary, publish to npm using `npm publish`.

 You now have a reusable code module and/or command line app that you can 'npm install' and share with your team mates.